 Goleta in Santa Barbara County, California — The American West (Pacific Coastal)

 Location.
 34° 29.12′ N, 120° 13.712′ W. Marker is in Goleta, California, in Santa Barbara County.
 Marker is on State Highway 101, on the right when traveling north.
+Marker is located in the northbound rest stop at Gaviota State Park.
 Touch for map.
-Marker is located in the northbound rest stop at Gaviota State Park.
 Marker is in this post office area: Goleta CA 93117, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 7 other markers are within 17 miles of this marker, measured as the crow flies.
-The Past and Future Las Cruces Adobe (approx. 1.6 miles away); Las Cruces • The Crosses (approx. 1.6 miles away); Arroyo Hondo Fish Passage & Upstream Habitat Restoration (approx. 5.1 miles away); Bit O' Denmark (approx. 9.2 miles away); Mission Santa Ines (approx. 9.2 miles away); La Purisima Mission - 1 Mile (approx. 15.9 miles away); La Purisima Mission State Historic Park (approx. 16.9 miles away).
+At least 8 other markers are within 16 miles of this marker, measured as the crow flies.
+The Past and Future Las Cruces Adobe Las Cruces • The Crosses (approx. 1.6 miles away); Arroyo Hondo Fish Passage & Upstream Habitat Restoration (approx. 5.1 miles away); Bit O' Denmark (approx. 9.2 miles away); Mission Santa Inéz (approx. 9.2 miles away); Los Olivos 1887 (approx. 14 miles away); Rancho De Los Olivos Farmhouse (approx. 14 miles away); La Purisima Mission (approx. 15.9 miles away).

 Also see . . .
 The Gaviota Pass.
 A youtube video of a drive through Caviota Pass on US 101.
 Hold on to your seat!
 (Submitted on December 18, 2011.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on December 16, 2011, by Michael Kindig of Long Beach, California.
-This page has been viewed 579 times since then and 28 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on December 16, 2011, by Michael Kindig of Long Beach, California. • Syd Whittle was the editor who published this page.
+This page was last revised on November 12, 2020.
+It was originally submitted on December 16, 2011.
+This page has been viewed 665 times since then and 2 times this year.
+Last updated on November 12, 2020, by James King of San Miguel, California.
+Photos: 1, 2, 3, 4, 5. submitted on December 16, 2011, by Michael Kindig of Long Beach, California. • J. Makali Bruton was the editor who published this page.